What are Core Web Vitals? LCP, INP and CLS explained

 What happened to First Input Delay (FID)?

 FID was replaced by INP in March 2024.
 INP measures the full response time of all interactions on a page instead of only the delay of the first one.
-That makes it a stricter and more realistic measure of how slow a page feels.
+That makes it a stricter and more realistic measure of how slow a page feels, especially on pages with many scripts.

 Does the WebYes scan measure Core Web Vitals?